evs-chris/raport/README.md

 ## Development environment

-Raport is writting in typescript and bundled with rollup using npm scripts.
+Raport is written in typescript and bundled with rollup using npm scripts.

 To build raport, you'll need a posix-ish environment.
 There is a sort of a playground page in the `play` directory, and the script that runs in it is located at `src/play/index.ts`.